 The Registered Nurse program is 5 years, with at least a year wait list.
 Echocardiograph program have ridiculous GPA requirements, and during your last year; you can get kick out of a program just because a worker at one of your clinical sites complain about you, be it justifiable or not.
 They will kick you out and then investigate later.
 So, any bad word from anyone about you is your ticket out the door.

-Secondly, Baker College's Career center is another joke and sham.
+Secondly, Baker College's Career Center is another joke and sham.
 They won't help you find a job.
 Only teacher's pets get this privilege.
 They will help you pretty much only with resume editing.
 They will make you depressed and feel like it's your own fault that you can't get a job.
-They will tell you a bunch of lies to make you feel like, your the only one that doesn't or can't find work in your field.
+They will tell you a bunch of lies to make you feel like you're the only one that doesn't or can't find work in your field.
 Total waste of life here.

 Current students, you need to figure out a way to leave!
-The "Career Advisers" there are all salesmen and sales women, advocating for Baker College.
-If you don't have a clear vision of what you want to do or study for, they will manipulate you into picking useless degrees, such as their Bachelors of Health Service Administration degree, which has NO core business classes like mico and macroeconomics, and accounting I and II.
-However, they still charge you the 4year degree price.
+The "Career Advisers" they are all salesmen and sales women, advocating for Baker College.
+If you don't have a clear vision of what you want to do or study for, they will manipulate you into picking useless degrees, such as their Bachelors of Health Service Administration degree, which has NO core business classes like Micro and Macroeconomics, and Accounting I and II.
+However, they still charge you the 4-year degree price.
 Really?
 They will steer you towards a wreck in the end.
 A lot of student debt, and living in poverty.